fastapi/sqlmodel/docs/tutorial/connect/create-connected-rows.md

 We haven't committed this hero to the database yet, but there are already a couple of things to pay **attention** to.

-If the database already had some teams, we wouldn't even know **what is the ID** that is going to be automatically assigned to each team by the database, for example, we couldn't just guess `1` or `2`.
+If the database already had some teams, we wouldn't even know the **ID** that will be automatically assigned to each team by the database.
+For example, we couldn't just guess `1` or `2`.

 But once the team is created and committed to the database, we can access the object's `id` field to get that ID.